New book published September 2024: Health Economics of Well-being and Well-becoming across the Life-course

 The Public Health and Prevention Economics Research Group (PHERG) have co-authored a new book called Health Economics of Well-being and Well-becoming across the Life-course.
-The book was co-edited by Professor Rhiannon Tudor Edwards and Dr Catherine Lawrence, published by Oxford University Press, and is available to buy from July 2024.
+The book was co-edited by Professor Rhiannon Tudor Edwards and Dr Catherine Lawrence, published by Oxford University Press, and is available to buy online now.

 About the book

 Health economics of prevention is fundamental to improving our health and well-being.
 In this book we advocate the concept of “well-becoming”.
-Public health is about improving the This is an image of the book cover.
-It is an orange background and the main image is that of a circular maze.health of the population, reducing inequalities and creating, as a society, good life-course health opportunity architecture.
+Public health is about improving the health of the population, reducing inequalities and creating, as a society, good life-course health opportunity architecture.
 Health Economics of Well-being and Well-becoming across the Life-course follows a life-course model with chapters aligned to pregnancy and early years; adolescence; working age; and older age phases of life.
 It enables the reader to think about older age in a different way and asks them to consider where we should be investing in cost-effective interventions to support the prevention of chronic disease, disability, and premature death later in life.
 In this book we set out an agenda for diversifying health economics research and policy support in the field of public health and prevention economics relating to well-being and well-becoming.
 This book is for health economists, public health and health system researchers, students of health economics, medicine and public health, as well as policymakers both local and national.

 Many past and present PHERG colleagues have co-authored chapters of this book – we thank them for their contribution.
 We hope you enjoy the book!